eenblam/peekapp/README.md

 If a particular cache of packets exceeds the specified tolerance, the cache is bundled into a single record and merged with the other logs.
-Given this design, pcap makes the horrifying assumption that packets are arriving in order, as dropping this assumption would make for a much more complex computation.
+Given this design, peekapp makes the horrifying assumption that packets are arriving in order, as dropping this assumption would make for a more complex computation or a more involved design.

 ### Testing
 To test the basic functionality of the application,